Dolly Parton Has Controversial ‘9 To 5’ Reunion At Emmys, Angry Fans Erupt On Twitter Over Jabs At Trump

 — Hollywood Reporter (@THR) September 18, 2017

 Dolly Parton was smack dab in the middle of the two outspoken women.
-She did not actually partake verbally in the supposed Anti-Trump rant, but instead talked about how happy she was about being reunited with her co-stars and that she was there to have fun.
+She did not actually partake verbally in the supposed anti-Trump rant, but instead talked about how happy she was about being reunited with her co-stars and that she was there to have fun.
 Her seemingly surprised reaction to what Fonda and Tomlin had to say did not go unnoticed.
 Whether she knew that was going to happen or not, Dolly fans took to social media to extend their disbelief that she would have anything at all to do with it.

-There were very harsh reactions as many comments to Dolly Parton expressed their utter disappointment that she would stand there and not walk off the stage at that point.
+There were very harsh reactions, as many comments to Dolly Parton expressed their utter disappointment that she would stand there and not walk off the stage at that point.
 Comments such as “@DollyParton absolutely ashamed of you after last night at the Emmys.
 You are a disgrace and lost all credibility as a person” flooded Twitter.

 In fact, some fans have told the country music singer that they are done listening to her music, while others are canceling their trips to Dollywood.
 There were people who are just glad that Parton did not actually participate.
-She stayed silent about what was said and viewers were quick to notice that she may have looked a little uncomfortable during the jabs at Trump.
+She stayed silent about what was said, and viewers were quick to notice that she may have looked a little uncomfortable during the jabs at Trump.

 [Featured Image by Kevin Winter/Getty Images]